Duality of codes supported on regular lattices, with an application to enumerative combinatorics: MacWilliams Identities in Coding Theory

 for all $0 \le j \le k$.
-These are the \textit{MacWilliams identities for linear codes with the rank weight}, first established by Delsarte in \cite{del1}.
-Rank-metric codes were recently re-discovered for applications in linear network coding (see e.g. \cite{metrics}). \end{example}
+These are the ``MacWilliams identities for linear codes with the rank weight'', first established by Delsarte in \cite{del1}.
+Rank-metric codes were recently re-discovered for applications in linear network coding (see \cite{metrics}).